slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The only thing worse than a boy who hates you: a boy that loves you."
 -- Markus Zusak*

-Don't tell your kids how to live.
+Don’t tell your kids how to live.
 Live fully and let them see.
 By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

 Spend only half the money you think you should, but double the time with them.